pheianox/xcaesar/README.md

-# xcaeser
+# xcaesar

-The Caesar Cipher implementation in TypeScript
+The implementation of the Caesar Cipher in TypeScript

 # Installation
 ```bash